 A significant subset of the treated patients are medication-resistant or “refractory” and do not achieve target blood pressure levels, despite taking daily doses of three or more medications(4,5,6).
 In the US, approximately 6 million individuals suffer from refractory hypertension(4).

-Renal Denervation has been demonstrated to reduce blood pressure in patients who are not effectively treated by medical therapy.
+Early studies of renal denervation demonstrated a reduction in blood pressure in patients who are not effectively treated by medical therapy.
 While a recent trial did not show such definitive results in blood pressure reduction, there is still much to be learned about the potential benefits of modulating overactive sympathetic nerve signalling.
 The sympathetic nerves that run along the renal artery play an essential role in controlling blood pressure but, when overactive, contribute to hypertension.
-De-activating these nerves modulates the signaling process, and helps to reduce blood pressure and may yield other clinical benefits.
+Deactivating these nerves altersthe signaling process, and may help to reduce blood pressure and may yield other clinical benefits.
 Unlike other approaches to renal denervation that depend upon transmural delivery of destructive energy, Ablative Solutions has developed a unique device that delivers treatment directly to the nerves that encircle the renal artery, with the intent of delivering more complete denervation without damage to the arteries – PeriVascular Renal Denervation (PVRD™).
 The company’s Peregrine System™ Infusion Catheter is cleared for delivery of diagnostic and therapeutic agents directly to the perivascular layer that surrounds blood vessels.
 A clinical evaluation of PeriVascular Renal Denervation using the Peregrine System is scheduled to begin in Europe in 2014.

 Ablative Solutions, Inc., was founded in 2011 by Tim Fischell, MD, FACC, and David Fischell, PhD, to address this significant unmet medical need.
 Ablative Solutions’ technology involves endovascular catheters to provide an efficacious, durable, cost-effective and safe alternative to surgical renal denervation for the treatment of hypertension and other diseases caused by an overactive sympathetic nervous system.